cournape/import-profiler/README.md

 # import-profiler
-A basic python import profiler to find bottlenecks in import times
+A basic python import profiler to find bottlenecks in import times.
+While not often a problem, imports can be an issue for applications that need to start quickly, such as CLI tools.
+The goal of import profiler is to help find the bottlenecks when importing a given package.

+## Example

 This is Work in Progress.
 To try it out, write something as follows: